 Colorado governor wants map of gas lines after fatal blast

-In this April 18, 2017, file photo, investigators stand by as debris is removed from a house that was destroyed in a deadly explosion in Firestone, Colo.
-The home explosion that killed two people was caused by unrefined natural gas that was leaking from a small abandoned pipeline from a nearby well, fire officials said Tuesday, May 2, 2017.
+Ted Poszywak, chief of the Frederick-Firestone fire department, points at a picture during a news conference, of the location where an unrefined gas leak explosion killed two people inside their home, in Firestone, Colo., Tu... .
+FILE - In this April 18, 2017, file photo, investigators stand by as debris is removed from a house that was destroyed in a deadly explosion in Firestone, Colo.

 Add your comments below